Recidivism: Drug-related crime

-Of US federal inmates in 2010 about half (51%) were serving time for drug offenses.
+Of US federal inmates in 2010, about half (51%) were serving time for drug offenses.

 It is estimated that three quarters of those returning to prison have a history of substance abuse.
 Over 70 percent of mentally ill prisoners in the United States also have a substance use disorder.
 Nevertheless, only 7 to 17 percent of prisoners who meet DSM criteria for a substance use disorder receive treatment.

 Persons who are incarcerated or otherwise have compulsory involvement with the criminal justice system show rates of substance abuse and dependence four times higher than those of the general population, yet fewer than 20 percent of federal and state prisoners who meet the pertinent diagnostic criteria receive treatment.

 Studies assessing the effectiveness of alcohol/drug treatment have shown that inmates who participate in residential treatment programs while incarcerated have 9 to 18 percent lower recidivism rates and 15 to 35 percent lower drug relapse rates than their counterparts who receive no treatment in prison.
 Inmates who receive aftercare (treatment continuation upon release) demonstrate an even greater reduction in recidivism rate.

 Recidivism rates

-The United States Department of Justice tracked the re-arrest, re-conviction, and re-incarceration of former inmates for 3 years after their release from prisons in 15 states in 1994.
+The United States Department of Justice tracked the rearrest, reconviction, and reincarceration of former inmates for 3 years after their release from prisons in 15 states in 1994.
 Key findings include: